SparshChadha/multi-agent-system/README.md

 ## Prerequisites
 * Python (3.9 or higher recommended)
 * pip (Python package installer)
-* Redis (Optional, for persistent memory logging.
-If not running, the system will proceed without it but memory will not be saved across sessions)
+* **Redis** (Mandatory for persistent memory logging and for the Streamlit UI to display logs.
+If not running, the system will print connection errors, and the UI's log display will not function.)
 * Graphviz (Optional, if you want to generate the architecture diagram using `architecture.py`)
 * Access to Google Gemini API and a valid API key.